webpack/changelog-v5/MIGRATION GUIDE.md

 to get stack traces for deprecation warnings to figure out which plugins are responsible.

 webpack 5 removes all deprecated features.
-You must have no webpack deprecation warning.
+You must have no webpack deprecation warning to be able to upgrade.

 ## Make sure you are using entrypoint information from stats